shieldfy/serverless-nodejs-starter-template/README.md

 * `npm run deploy` will deploy on production and load your .env.production environment variables
 * `npm run deploy-develop` will deploy on develop and load your .env.production environment variables
 * `npm run deploy-staging` will deploy on staging and load your .env.production environment variables

+## Contribution

+Feel free to fork, commit and submit pull request if you find a bug, or you want to add support to a new environment.
+Contributions are very welcome.

+## License

+MIT